fralau/xmlshow/README.md

 ## Introduction

 ### Features
-xmlshow is a super-simple XML viewer for the command line, which should provide most everything you could wish, since uses the features of [less](https://ss64.com/bash/less.html).
+xmlshow is a super-simple XML viewer for the Unix command line, which should provide most everything you could wish, since uses the features of [less](https://ss64.com/bash/less.html).

   - It will display any **large** XML file in a breeze.